endrollex/miniroll/README.md

 Files Explanation:
 ------------------
-You can see the detail in every files.
+You can see the detail in every file.

 * comment.php: The guest comment main module
 * comment_w.php: Echo guest comment form